Virtual Open Day - 9 July

 What you should know about this course

-• It combines academic, creative and critical approaches to media from text and images to video, web and VR
+• It combines academic, creative and critical approaches to media and communications, including image, text, video, social media and emerging AI technologies

-• It provides opportunities for students to publicly present their own work in installations, blogs and screenings
+• It offers optional placements at leading creative agencies, mentorship from industry professionals, and opportunities for students to publicly present their work

-• This course introduces you to media in all its interdisciplinarity, and will equip you with necessary skills to enter as many media professions as you wish after you graduate.
+• It introduces media and communications in all its interdisciplinarity, and equips students with necessary skills to enter a wide range of professional roles after graduation

 * The Department for Education has indicated that it intends to raise the Home tuition fee limit from £9,250 to £9,535 for 2025/26.